Skip to content

 SCHOLARSHIPS

-85% of students receive a grant or scholarship while attending Angelo State.
-ASU students are automatically considered for Carr Academic Scholarships, funded by one of the largest endowments at any U.S. regional university.
-The endowment provides scholarships for about 40% of ASU students, and it has awarded more than $102 million since its inception in 1981.
+Nearly 90% of students receive a scholarship or financial aid while attending Angelo State.
+ASU students are automatically considered for ASU Distinguished Scholarships, funded by one of the largest endowments at any U.S. regional university.
+The endowment provides scholarships for nearly 60% of ASU students, and it has awarded more than $140 million since its inception in 1981.

-In addition, ASU offers more than 300 general scholarships not tied to a degree program and more than 250 scholarships for students who major in specific degree programs or are involved in a student organization.
+In addition, ASU offers over 400 different scholarship programs.
+They include scholarships that are not tied to any particular degree program, as well as others for students who major in specific degree programs or are involved in a student organization.
 One of the most recent scholarships added to ASU’s portfolio is the Ram Family Scholarship, initiated by the Student Government Association with the philosophy of “The Ram Family takes care of its own.”

 WORK ON CAMPUS